Supporting Students in Distress (Guide)

 All services are free and confidential.
 For further information visit: services.anu.edu.au/human-resources/wellbeing.

-A death of a student, whether it happens on campus or off campus, falls under the University’s Student Critical Incident Policy and Student Critical Incident Procedure.
+A death of a student, whether it happens on campus or off campus, is managed under the University’s Student Critical Incident Policy.

 If a student dies on campus: